-Texas’ economy has climbed out of the hole it entered in the Great Recession and has since continued on a strong upward trajectory.
-The state GDP is now 43.8 percent bigger than in 2007 and unemployment in Texas stands at an all-time low of 3.8 percent.
-And over the past 12 months, the state has added over 400,000 jobs, 229,000 more than the previous year.
+Georgia’s economy has climbed out of the hole it entered in the Great Recession and has since continued on a strong upward trajectory.
+The state GDP is now 34 percent bigger than in 2007 and unemployment in Georgia stands a 17-year low of 3.7 percent.
+And over the past twelve months, the state has added over 111,000 jobs, 54,000 more than the previous year.
 This reflects the national trend of steadily declining unemployment rates.
 The country is now at record low unemployment, at just 3.7 percent.

-This recent overall growth has many individuals, especially those in the small business community, feeling positive about the state’s economy.
+This recent overall growth has many, especially those in the small business community, feeling positive about the state’s economy.
 We discovered this by asking small business operators how they’re feeling about the state’s economy and the top policy issues they’re focused on this November.
-Through this survey of small business owners in Texas that we ran over the past four months (n = 663, with a margin of error 3.8 percentage points), we heard bullish views on the state’s economy.
-53 percent of respondents from Texas told us that they expect business conditions in their community to be “a little” or “much better” in the coming three months, nearly 6 percentage points higher than the national average.
-Small business owners in Texas are also slightly more likely than their counterparts elsewhere to say that the economy there has improved.
+Through this survey of small business owners in Georgia that we ran over the past four months (n = 290, with a margin of error 5.8 percentage points), we heard bullish views on the state’s economy.
+Three-in-five respondents from Georgia told us that they expect business conditions in their community to be “a little” or “much better” in the coming three months, a full 12 percentage points higher than the national average.
+Small business owners in Georgia are also far more likely than their counterparts elsewhere to say that the economy there has improved.

 Similarly, given the strength of the labor market in the state, we’d expect to see strong and sustained improvements in employee earnings.
-That was true for much of 2017, when wage gains in Texas far outpaced the country overall, but since January, the opposite has been true.
-In fact, despite all the jobs added over the past year, the average wage for private sector workers in the state has changed little this year and now sits at $25.90, about forty cents more than where it stood this time last year and $1.34 / hour less than the national average.
+That was true for much of 2017, when wage gains in Georgia outpaced the country overall, but since June, the opposite has been true.
+In fact, despite all the jobs added over the past year, the average wage for private sector workers in the state has flatlined at just over $26.50, which is about where it stood this time last year and is roughly 50 cents less than the national average.

-The other observable metric that depicts some remaining softness in Texas’ economy is the weak levels of new business starts.
-Although there were more than 5,000 more firms started than firms that died in 2016 (the latest available year of data), that’s still only 70 percent of the amount of net business creation that the state had in 2006, when the state’s economy was 32 percent smaller in real terms.
-To be fair, though, declining entrepreneurship is not just an issue that’s affecting Texas—business starts have slowed down nationwide.
+The other observable metric that depicts some remaining softness in Georgia’s economy is the weak levels of new business starts.
+Although there were more than 2,500 more firms started than firms that died in 2016 (the latest available year of data), that’s still only half of the amount of net business creation that the state had in 2005 and 2006, when the economy was 27 percent smaller in real terms.
+To be fair, though, declining entrepreneurship is not just an issue that’s affecting Georgia: business starts have slowed down nationwide.

-A final factor to consider about how small business owners in Texas are feeling about the state’s economy is that many of them feel like they’re not the state government’s priority.
-76 percent say their government cares more about attracting and supporting new corporations than supporting local small businesses.
+A final factor to consider about how small business owners in Georgia are feeling about the state’s economy is that many of them feel like they’re not the state government’s priority.
+Seventy-seven percent say their government cares more about attracting and supporting new corporations than supporting local small businesses.

 The Importance of Health Care to the Small Business Voter

-In Texas, 58 percent of small business owners report disapproving of President Trump’s handling of health care.
-That’s a bigger difference than on economic policy, where the split between approval and disapproval of the president’s handling is essentially even.
+In Georgia, two-in-three small business owners report disapproving of President Trump’s handling of health care.
+That’s a bigger difference than on economic policy, where 54 percent disapprove and 46 percent approve of the President’s handling.
 Unsurprisingly, Republican voters largely approve of President Trump’s handling of both health care and the economy, while Democratic voters disapprove.

-When it comes to health care, most (61%) Texans are supportive of the Affordable Care Act (ACA) and its key provisions:
+When it comes to health care, most Georgians (60%) are supportive of the Affordable Care Act, specifically, and its key provisions:

-- 75% support the expansion of Medicaid in Texas
+- 73 percent support the expansion of Medicaid in Georgia

-- 64% support the rules that prohibit insurance companies from denying coverage to patients with pre-existing conditions
+- 65 percent support the rules that prohibit insurance companies from denying coverage to patients with pre-existing conditions

-- 76% support making subsidies for health insurance available to low-income Americans
+- 75 percent support making subsidies for health insurance available to low-income Americans

-- 79% support allowing adults under 26 to stay on their parents’ health insurance plan
+- 80 percent support allowing adults under 26 to stay on their parents’ health insurance plan

-- 75% oppose state legal efforts to invalidate the the pre-existing conditions in the ACA and 35% say they’d less likely to vote for a candidate that supports such a lawsuit, compared to only 17% who would be more likely
+- 63 percent oppose state legal efforts to invalidate the the pre-existing conditions in the ACA and 37 percent say they’d less likely to vote for a candidate that supports such a lawsuit, compared to only 22 percent who would be more likely